MontiCore Grammars for Expressions, Literals and Types - an Overview

 equalsx.isPresent() ? x.get() >= y : false

-LambdaExpressions.mc4 (beta)
+LambdaExpressions.mc4 (stable)

 - This grammar defines lambda expressions.
 Lambda expression define anonymous functions that can be passed around as values e.g. to higher-order functions and that can be evaluated on arguments of appropriate types.